ClickCease Bark Beetle Threats in San Francisco | Arborist Now - Arborist Now

 Bark beetles are small insects, but don’t let their size fool you.

-The strong jaws of these beetles chew and create a buckshot pattern of holes on the bark surface of infested branches or trunks of trees, causing widespread mortality in forest and forested communities.
-About the size of a grain of rice, most species have cylindrical, hard-bodies that dark red, brown, or black.
+The strong jaws of these beetles chew and create a buckshot pattern of holes on the bark surface of infested branches or trunks of trees, causing widespread mortality in forests and forested communities.
+About the size of a grain of rice, most species have hard, cylindrical bodies that are dark red, brown, or black.

 Native bark beetles cause high levels of tree mortality in California and elsewhere.
 The extent of mortality is primarily influenced by forest stand and drought conditions.
-Under a period of inadequate precipitation, a dramatic rise of dead trees is likely.
+During a period of inadequate precipitation, a dramatic rise in dead trees is likely.
 Dense groups of trees are particularly susceptible to bark beetle attacks due to stress caused by limited resources.
-The main species include: mountain pine beetle, fir engraver beetle, western pine beetle, Jeffrey pine beetle and ips (also called pine engraver) beetles.
+The main species include mountain pine beetles, fir engraver beetles, western pine beetles, Jeffrey pine beetles, and ips (also called pine engraver) beetles.

 The following are additional signs that a tree may be infested by bark beetles: